Sarokhalid/Simple_Shell_Project/README.md

 2/gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o shell ./shell

+NOTE: In our project  we using Ubuntu to run our program
 ```

 Type commands and press Enter to execute.
 Use Ctrl-C or Ctrl-Z to handle signals.